dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/complex-data-model.md

 * An instructor might not have an office assignment,  and
 * The `OfficeAssignment` entity has a non-nullable `Instructor` navigation property. `Instructor` is non-nullable because an office assignment can't exist without an instructor. `InstructorID` is non-nullable.

-When an `Instructor` entity has a related `OfficeAssignment` entity:

-* Each entity will have a reference to the other one in its navigation property.
+When an `Instructor` entity has a related `OfficeAssignment` entity, each entity has a reference to the other one in its navigation property.

 The `[Required]` attribute could be applied to the `Instructor` navigation property: